compose-spec/compose-spec/spec.md

 Compose Implementation MUST create container with canonical labels:

-- `com.docker.compose.project` set on all resources created by Docmpose implementation to the user project name
+- `com.docker.compose.project` set on all resources created by Compose implementation to the user project name
 - `com.docker.compose.service` set on service containers with service name as defined in the Compose file
 - `com.docker.compose.network` set on networks with network name as defined in the Compose file
 - `com.docker.compose.volume` set on volumes with volume name as defined in the Compose file

 `com.docker.compose` label prefix is reserved.
-Such labels MUST NOT be overriden if specified by Compose file.
+Such labels MUST NOT be overridden if specified by Compose file.
 An attempt to do so SHOULD result in an error.

 ### links